OutlierVentures/H2O/README.md

 Dev mode runs H2O on your local machine instead of in a Docker container.

 #### Install components

+MacOS: install Python 3 from [https://python.org](python.org), not using Homebrew.
+This is to do with where Ocean Protocol installs your contracts.

+Next:
 ```
 sudo ./dev_install
 ```